kuldeepagnihotri/Trip_Planner_with_ai/README.md

 A small React app that turns a free-form trip description into a full, structured, interactive itinerary using a free OpenRouter LLM.

-Built for the Frontend Internship Assignment (trip planner option).

 ## Setup